conorpwhite/HomeAssistant_Energy_Automations/README.md

+# This is a newly created Repository in only Draft status.
+Code is not tested. #

 # Home Assistant Energy Automations

 This repository contains configuration files for Home Assistant to support automation based on Nordpool energy spot prices.
 The automation includes: